FrancescoBorzi/ngx-page-object-model/README.md

 ### Example of tests without Page Object Model

-In this example, direct interaction with the DOM happens within the test itself, leading to repetition and less focus on the test logic:
+In this minimalistic example, direct interaction with the DOM happens within the test itself, leading to repetition and more complex code:

 ```typescript
 beforeEach(async () => {